commercetools/commercetools-sync-java/docs/adr/0002-shopping-lists-lineitem-and-textlineitem-update-actions.md

             <p>
                 The solution idea about the new line item and changed order is still same like in the case-1.
 Do we need to remove and add line item with <b>SKU-1</b>?
-No, it is not needed and we could start the removing and adding from the changed order.
+No, it is not needed and we could start the removing and adding from the first order change.
             </p>
             <pre lang="json">
 {